Los Angeles: Post–World War II

 In 1969, California became the birthplace of the Internet, as the first ARPANET transmission was sent from the University of California, Los Angeles (UCLA) to the Stanford Research Institute in Menlo Park.

 In 1973, Tom Bradley was elected as the city's first African American mayor, serving for five terms until retiring in 1993.
 Other events in the city during the 1970s included the Symbionese Liberation Army's South Central standoff in 1974 and the Hillside Stranglers murder cases in 1977–1978.

-In early 1984, the city surpassed Chicago in population, thus becoming the second-largest city in the United States.
+In early 1984, the city surpassed Chicago in population to become the second-largest city in the United States.

 In 1984, the city hosted the Summer Olympic Games for the second time.
 Despite being boycotted by 14 Communist countries, the 1984 Olympics became more financially successful than any previous, and the second Olympics to turn a profit; the other, according to an analysis of contemporary newspaper reports, was the 1932 Summer Olympics, also held in Los Angeles.

 Wilshire Grand Center, built in 2017, is the tallest building in California and in the Western United States.

 Racial tensions erupted on April 29, 1992, with the acquittal by a Simi Valley jury of four Los Angeles Police Department (LAPD) officers captured on videotape beating Rodney King, culminating in large-scale riots.

 In 1994, the magnitude 6.7 Northridge earthquake shook the city, causing $12.5 billion in damage and 72 deaths.
 The century ended with the Rampart scandal, one of the most extensive documented cases of police misconduct in American history.

 21st century

 In 2002, Mayor James Hahn led the campaign against secession, resulting in voters defeating efforts by the San Fernando Valley and Hollywood to secede from the city.

 In 2022, Karen Bass became the city's first female mayor, making Los Angeles the largest U.S. city to have ever had a woman as mayor.

 In January 2025, a series of devastating wildfires caused by severe winds swept through Southern California, with the Pacific Palisades fire causing widespread destruction in Los Angeles's northwestern community of Pacific Palisades, with many calling it the most destructive in the history of the city of Los Angeles.

-In June 2025, the city experienced protests and riots following raids by Immigration and Customs Enforcement (ICE).
-Los Angeles is being targeted by the Trump administration over its sanctuary city status sending in hundred of federal agents to target the immigrant community of the city.
-Trump sent in the Army National Guard and US Marines without the consent of local governments.
+In June 2025, the city experienced protests and riots following raids by United States Immigration and Customs Enforcement (ICE).
+The Trump administration has targeted Los Angeles over its sanctuary city status, sending in hundreds of federal agents to apprehend undocumented immigrants.
+Trump also dispatched the Army National Guard and US Marines without the consent of local governments.

-Los Angeles will host the 2028 Summer Olympics and Paralympic Games, making Los Angeles the third city to host the Olympics three times.
+Los Angeles will host the 2028 Summer Olympics and Paralympics, making Los Angeles the third city to host the Olympics three times, after London and Paris.